Development Workflow

 ```bash

-# Test all packages in a domain
+# Build a domain

 ```